matt-wigg/aws-amplify-next-js-clean-architecture/README.md

-# AWS Amplify Next.js Starter App
+# AWS Amplify Next.js Clean Architecture

 This repository contains a [Next.js application](https://nextjs.org/docs) integrated with [AWS Amplify](https://docs.amplify.aws/), providing a robust backend with server-side rendering (SSR).
 It is designed as a sandbox environment for rapid prototyping and testing.
 The project follows the guidelines provided in the [Amplify Next.js App Router with Server Components Guide](https://docs.amplify.aws/nextjs/build-a-backend/server-side-rendering/nextjs-app-router-server-components/) and implements the latest Next.js v15 ([React 19](https://react.dev/blog/2024/12/05/react-19)) features.